Skip to main content Skip to navigation

 A Financial Aid Offer Letter is a notification you receive, informing you how much financial aid you may receive for school.
 In order to qualify for financial aid, you must first submit a Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA).

-After you submit your FAFSA/WASFA and, if approved, your financial aid is calculated based on your Cost of Attendance (see COA below) and Expected Family Income (see EFC below).
+After you submit your FAFSA/WASFA and, if approved, your financial aid is calculated based on your Cost of Attendance (see COA below) and Student Aid Index (see SAI below).
 Based on that calculation, financial need for the academic year will be assessed, and where you will be given a financial aid offer.
 Students receiving financial aid offers will be emailed a communication to their WSU email address, forwarding them to their financial aid account in myWSU.
-Financial aid offers may provide various types of financial assistance:
+Financial aid offers may provide various types of financial assistance, which are listed within the offer based on what is most beneficial to students:

 You will be notified by Student Financial Services when you are able to take actions on your loans.